Introduction: Chassis Restoration on a Volkswagen Beetle Volksrod

 A mop and bucket.
 This is to mop up your tears of woe as you realise that you are most definitely "gonna need a bigger boat..."

 A good quality welder.
 A gas MIG is my weapon of choice - buy the best you can afford.
-I can personally recommend the Clarke 151TE, though that is an old model now.
+I can personally recommend the Clarke 151TE and the Sealey Supermig, but digital welders are becoming the thing now.
 You will struggle using an arc welder for bodywork, you need something far more controlled.
-Sir this restoration I used a Sealy.
+For this restoration I used my Sealey.

 Welding mask - an auto darkening helmet with a grind setting is best here.
 You really need a good mask, otherwise you will make life hard for yourself.